 After you have created all messages in all lessons, you have to click on the Load Lessons button to transmit them to the device.
 All the messages that are present in the Messages directory will always be sent; you cannot selectively load a single message.
 Therefore you should delete messages that are no longer required from that directory by selecting them in the pull-down and clicking on the Delete Message button.
-A right-click on the Delete Message lets you delete all existing messages in the Messages directory.
+If you want to delete many messages in one operation it is easiest if you navigate to the directory in Windows Explorer and just delete the message files.